Berlin Airbnb Market Analysis 2025: Short Term Rental Data & Vacation Rental Statistics in Berlin, Germany

 Amenity Insights for Berlin

-- Essential amenities in Berlin that guests expect include: Wifi, Heating.
-Lacking these (any) could significantly impact bookings.
+- Essential amenities in Berlin that guests expect include: Wifi.
+Lacking these (this) could significantly impact bookings.

-- Popular amenities like Smoke alarm, Hot water, Kitchen are common but not universal.
+- Popular amenities like Heating, Smoke alarm, Hot water are common but not universal.
 Offering these can provide a competitive edge.

 Recommendations for Hosts

-- Ensure your listing includes all essential amenities for Berlin: Wifi, Heating.
+- Ensure your listing includes all essential amenities for Berlin: Wifi.

-- Consider adding popular differentiators like Smoke alarm or Hot water to increase appeal.
+- Consider adding popular differentiators like Heating or Smoke alarm to increase appeal.

 - Highlight unique or less common amenities you offer (e.g., hot tub, dedicated workspace, EV charger) in your listing description and photos.